 16 April 2013: Aaron O. Feldman—one of my nephews—was awarded First Place in the California State Science Fair's Mathematics and Software Junior Division.
 His project is called Saving Lives One Swimmer at a Time, and is an image processing system that can automatically detect that a swimmer is drowning.

-9 March 2013: Michael J. Feldman—my son—has been admitted as an undergraduate to the California Institute of Technology, otherwise known as Caltech (or, in some circles, as the Bing Bang Theory school).
+9 March 2013: My son has been admitted as an undergraduate to the California Institute of Technology, otherwise known as Caltech (or, in some circles, as the Bing Bang Theory school).
 "Dear Michael, ...
 The staff and faculty on the Admissions Committee see in you not only an accomplished student, but also a person with the passion and creativity to pursue mathematics, science, and engineering at the highest level".

 This website has two primary purposes of equal importance: